Conservation of American bison: Greater Yellowstone Ecosystem

+The management of the Yellowstone National Park herd shifted away from husbandry practices during the latter half of the 20th century to restoring wild behaviors and allowing bison to move freely within the park.
 Only a few bull bison traversed outside Yellowstone National Park prior to 1975, but as bison numbers increased, groups of bison began migrating across the north and west boundaries of Yellowstone to expand their winter range and pioneer new territory in the Greater Yellowstone Ecosystem.
 Park and state wildlife officials went to great lengths to prevent bison from mixing with cattle.
 Brucellosis is known to exist in the elk and bison of the Yellowstone ecosystem.
 State and federal officials were pressured to prevent the spread of the disease as ranchers worry it could lead to Montana losing its brucellosis-free status.
 Montana state law does not allow the transport of wild bison exposed to brucellosis except to meat processing and research facilities within the state.
-State and federal officials rounded up most bison that wander outside the park every winter with up to 900 being removed annually.
 Some were captured and shipped to slaughter while others were shot by hunters or state agents.
 Montana managed a state-licensed hunt for bison that left the park from 1985 to 1991 but the number of bison migrating outside of the park continued to increase, prompting the National Park Service to develop management plans to control bison near the park boundaries.
 Intense controversy grew between environmentalists, livestock interests and agency managers.